Naomi Nagy

 Data

 Data should already be transcribed, given the time constraints of a one-semester course.
-Students may have their own data they want to work on, or they may use data found in the Corpora in the Classroom website and/or the HLVC Project.
-For other options, please talk to the professor.
+Students may have their own data they want to work on, or they may use data in the Corpora in the Classroom website and/or the HLVC Project.
+If you have other options in mind, please talk to the professor.

 Learning the skills